younas1011/ML-Project-Collection/Loan_Status_Project/README.md

 # Loan Approval Prediction Using Support Vector Machine
 This project uses Support Vector Machine (SVM) to predict whether a loan application will be approved or not.
-The dataset contains different applicant and loan-related features, and the last column shows the label (0 → Not Approved, 1 → Approved).
+The dataset contains different applicant and loan related features, and the last column shows the label (0 → Not Approved, 1 → Approved).

 ## What the code does
 * Loads the Loan Approval dataset